-Reservations are requested by Friday, May 26 at 9am
+Reservations for lunch and the theatre are requested by Friday, August 30 at 9am

 North Village Auditorium